dougalderman/surveys/README.md

 The purpose of this project is to make an efficient process for DevMountain to create, deliver, and manage survey results, using the MEAN stack.
 Currently, surveys are done via Google Docs.
 Students are messaged when surveys are available, with the message including a link to the survey.
 Many students ignore the messages and don't take the surveys.
 Creating and modifying surveys take too much of the teacher's time.
 Results are available in Excel for each individual survey.

 This survey system is a template-based survey administration system that could be integrated into the DevMountain website.
 An administration main menu has selections for creating / modifying templates, sending surveys and viewing results.
 Students see links to requested surveys when they log in.
 They click on the link, take the survey, then return back to the previous screen.
-Mongo DB collections include templates, surveys, users, results, and topics.The Templates are the building blocks of surveys.
+Mongo DB collections include templates, surveys, users, results, and topics.
+Templates are the building blocks of surveys.
 You can build a new template from scratch, or modify an existing one.

 ##Getting Started
 ### Prerequisites